vvambo/AiMs-Synergy-Tracker/README.md

 - Reworked the way the cooldowns, etc. are applied to their respective xml elements
 - Removed a few tables as they were not needed anymore
 - Removed a lot of unnecessary code (Version 3.9 will continue in doing so)
-- Added AddFilterForEvent Event for further performance improvements
+- Added AddFilterForEvent for further performance improvements
 - Changed some texts as I'm still not entirely happy with them (If there are better alternatives, please let me know :) )

 ##### Bugs known: